-Issue Description Options Implications legislation and CDC regulations water for stock at an will not increase the costs of relating to the use of the environmentally sustainable managing the water races, but supply. rate. it will improve the management of the races and the Council's compliance with its resource consents.
-Other options There are no other viable options Risk and Low flows in the stream during Preferred option Resilience Issues droughts limit the ability to Develop a plan to Current risk mitigation extract water from the stream. progressively install boundary measures will be maintained Conversely, flood conditions gates to improve water race through the strategy period impose risk of damage to the accessibility and within operational budgets. intake structures. responsiveness.
-The progressive installation will Cross-overs across streams are Investigate options and risks mean costs can be spread over time with no financial impact vulnerable to earthquake for seismic protection of ' damage. cross-overs. on water race ratepayers.
+Issue Description Options Implications risk contrary to relevant legislation and CDC regulations relating to the use of the supply. water for stock at an environmentally sustainable rate. accountabilities.
+This option will not increase the costs of managing the water races, but it will improve the management of the races and the Council's compliance with its resource consents.
+Other options There are no other viable options Risk and Resilience Issues Low flows in the stream during droughts limit the ability to extract water from the stream.
+Conversely, flood conditions impose risk of damage to the intake structures.
+Cross-overs across streams are vulnerable to earthquake damage.
+Preferred option Develop a plan to progressively install boundary gates to improve water race accessibility and responsiveness.
+Investigate options and risks for seismic protection of cross-overs.
+Current risk mitigation measures will be maintained through the strategy period within operational budgets.
+The progressive installation will mean costs can be spread over time with no financial impact on water race ratepayers.
 Other options There are no other viable options